timotejroiko/astrobot-docs/README.md

 Now we have a chart for noon and another for 3:30pm both in the madrid timezone, and since we defined a location the charts will also display Houses!

+Thats it for the basics of chart making and dont forget the commas between date, time and location (they are important).
+Now lets check some more advanced features below.

-PS: You can also edit your commands, and Astrobot will edit its response accordingly, no need to flood your chat with new charts, how cool is that? :3
+PS: You can also edit your commands and Astrobot will edit its response accordingly, no need to flood your chat with new charts.
+Also, If you delete your command, Astrobot will also delete its response. how cool is that? :3

 #### Biwheels

-Now lets say we want to create a biwheel, all you have to do is add a ` + ` at the end of the command (with spaces around it), and give it a new set of data the same way as above:
+Now lets say we want to create a biwheel, all you have to do is add a ` + ` sign at the end of the command (with spaces around it), and then add a new set of data the same way as before:

 * `.newchart 10/20/1995, 15:30, madrid spain + 5/15/1992, 6:45am, london uk`

-Now we have a biwheel displaying both charts!
+Now we have a biwheel displaying two charts!

 #### Now